jaumejane90/Lupa/README.md

 4. Individual characteristics that may predict preferences
 5. Expert evaluations

-In the case of _Lupa_, the chosen recommendation method is *Content-based filtering*, using item-to-item `EXPAND JJ`
+In the case of _Lupa_, the chosen recommendation method is *Content-based filtering*, using item-to-item

 Performance Test
 -------------------